opendistro/for-elasticsearch-docs/docs/ad/api.md

 }
 ```

-To update a historical detector, you need to first stop the detector.
+To update a historical detector:

 #### Request